 Ricardo Lafuente Monteiro

-- The decipherment of contemporary social, cultural and myhtological paradoxes.
+– The decipherment of contemporary social, cultural and mythological paradoxes and perplexities.

 – The capacitation of citizens in their relational ambivalence with the vertigo of contemporary culture.

-- The legitimisation of multiple value systems and cultural production models
+– The legitimisation of multiple value systems and cultural/material production models.

 – The calibration of contemporary media through projects that engage with factors of accessibility, horizontality, expectation, geometry, narrative, speculation, oneiricism.

-- A contextual harmonization between the axiomatic aspects of design and their current, unpredictable paradigm shifts.
+– A contextual harmonisation between the axiomatic aspects of design and their current, unpredictable paradigm shifts.